F-T-Nkosi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ replaces A with c and Z with e
 20-hiago deletes c and C from the input
 21-reverse reverses its input
+22-users_and_homes displays all useres and their directories sorted by user